sluggisty/conductor/README.md

 Conductor provides tools to:
 - List available distributions and their versions
 - Check for base images in `/var/lib/libvirt/images`
-- Manage VMs across multiple Linux distributions
+- Create and manage VMs across multiple Linux distributions
+- Start, stop, and destroy VMs
+- Run snail-core on running VMs to collect system information

 ## Prerequisites